ankailou/reuters-preprocessing/README.md

 ### Contributors
 * Ankai Lou (lou.56@osu.edu)
+* Daniel Jaung

 ## Change Log
+2015-09-11 - Version 1.0.2

+* Update tf-idf module to use log normalization & probabilistic inverse frequency
+* Finalize the construction of output of dataset2.csv
+* Update Report1.md to reflect approach/rationale of dataset2.csv
+* Begin construction for dataset3.csv
+* TODO: finish Report1.md and dataset3.csv

 2015-09-11 - Version 1.0.1

 * Fixed td-idf module to provide normalized scores in the range [0,1]
 * Updated tokenization in preprocess.py to filter non-english words and shorter stems
 * Updated the feature selection process for feature vector 1 to run in minimal time
-* Finalize the construction and outputting of dataset1.csv
+* Finalize the construction and output of dataset1.csv
 * Began construction for dataset2.csv
 * TODO: finish Report1.md and dataset2.csv; start dataset3.csv